satishpathade/node-app-deploy-CICD/README.md

 **GitHub → Jenkins → EC2 (Ubuntu) → PM2 → node-app**

-(Add your architecture image here)

 ---

 ## Jenkinsfile

-### Below is the Jenkinsfile used in this project:
+ Below is the Jenkinsfile used in this project:
 **[jenkinsfile](jenkinsfile)**

 ---